-- Raising money for local, national and international charities. - Providing community events - Local primary schools and organisations using facilities for sports and competitions. - Organisations use the site to provide opportunities for young people and for staff training events
+- Raising money for local, national and international charities. - 6th form Contribution to the Community Scheme. - Sports Leader programmes that provide sporting activities to local Primary Schools. - Science College support of local Primary Schools - Local primary schools and organisations using facilities for sports and competitions. - Organisations use the site to provide opportunities for young people and for staff training events